ABOUT EMILY

 Emily Buchanan, NHWC, BA Hons, Pg Dip

 Emily Buchanan is a certified nutrition, health and wellbeing coach (NHWC), with an internationally accredited qualification from Well College Global (2018).
-Her practice integrates coaching with Acceptance and Commitment Therapy (ACT), a values-based approach that helps clients to build emotional flexibility, strengthen self-awareness, and take meaningful, sustainable action toward a well-balanced life.
+Her practice integrates coaching with Trauma- Focused Acceptance and Commitment Therapy (ACT), a values-based approach that helps clients to build emotional flexibility, strengthen self-awareness, and take meaningful, sustainable action toward a well-balanced life.
 Her training includes trauma-informed approaches.

 Alongside her one-to-one client work, Emily is a lead designer/facilitator of programmes at Climate Change Coaches, a certified B Corporation using coaching to empower organisations and communities to act on climate.
 She also contributed as an editorial consultant to Climate Change Coaching: The Power of Connection to Create Climate Action, the first book to bridge climate action and professional coaching.